arctrong/md2html/readme.txt

 This utility doesn't restrict HTML code inside the Markdown texts.
 Particularly, these texts may contain JavaScript that will be translated unchanged into the generated HTML page.
-This must not be a problem for personal use but probably may be a security issue when converting and publishing source texts from untrusted third-parties.
+This must not be a problem for personal use but may probably be a security issue when converting and publishing source texts from untrusted third-parties.
 Click the image below to see how it may look like.

 <img src="doc/pict/box.png" style="cursor: pointer;" onclick="alert(
 'This is just a message but might be any JavaScript code.');" />

+See [this page](doc/text_masking.html) for more extensive example.

 ----------------------------------------------------------------------------------------------------
 # Implementations